 Students may complete an internship with a facility off campus if it allows them to utilize knowledge and skills learned through coursework the nutritional science program.
-Students must have off-campus internships approved by the Nutritional Science Internship Coordinator (Dr. Rickelle Richards, email@example.com, 801-422-6855) prior to enrolling in NDFS 399R course credit.
+Students must have off-campus internships approved by the Nutritional Science Internship Coordinator, Lynette Johnson at firstname.lastname@example.org of 801-422-6398 prior to enrolling in NDFS 399R course credit.
 Typically, students find their own off-campus internship opportunities.
-However, our program does some established connections with some internship providers – talk with Dr.Richards for more details.
+However, our program does have some established connections with a few internship providers – talk with Lynette for more details.

 Research Opportunities in Nutritional Science

 As undergraduates, students may participate in research under a professor's research interests and ongoing projects (see the “Research Labs” link below).
 Students should approach the professor whose work most interests them to discuss how they can become involved.

 Students may participate in research for academic credit (NDFS 494R Undergraduate Research or NDFS 399R On-campus Internship: Nutritional Science) or as a paid research assistant.